CAO offers 2025: Random selection used for two maximum-points courses this year

 Despite expectations among some in the sector that points might stabilise or even decrease as a result of a lowering of grade inflation this year, some universities have seen points requirements rise for two-thirds of courses.

-However, there were 89,347 CAO applications made this year, up seven per cent from the 83,543 applications in 2024, with increased demand largely thought to have counteracted the lowering grades.
+However, there were 89,347 CAO applications made this year, up 7 per cent from the 83,543 applications in 2024, with increased demand largely thought to have counteracted the lowering grades.

 The number of applicants receiving their first preference fell this year from 56 per cent in 2024, while the number securing one of their top three choices fell from 83 per cent.